ruhajaved/ENEL453_LAB3_DistanceSensor/README.md

 2. Click "Next" on the intro page.
 3. Choose a directory for the project, as well as a name for the project.
 Set the top level name to "top_level.vhd" and click "Next".
 4. Select "Empty Project" and click "Next".
 5. Add all the project files (everything with extensions vhd., qsf., and .sdc).
+Also, add "adc_qsys.qip".
 Click "Next".
 6. Go into the "Board" tab and select "MAX 10 DE10-Lite".
 Also, make sure to unselect "Create top-level design file" that is located near the bottom of the window.
 Click "Next".
 7. Include no EDA tools.
 Click "Next".
 8. Click "Finish".